mattbierner/blog.mattbierner.com/_posts/2016-04-07-dreams-of-the-21st-century.md

         save_dreams(dreamer, dreams)
 ```

 Both the script and the complete dream json dataset are [on Github][Dreamscrape] in case anyone else wants to use them.
-There's something profoundly depressing about 30,000 dreams – one for every day of your life – fitting into a little under 30MB (only 9.1MB gzipped!)
+There's something profoundly depressing about 30,000 dreams—one for every day of your life—fitting into a little under 30MB (only 9.1MB gzipped!)

 Now, which dreamer to target first?